philterd/philter/docs/docs/api_and_sdks/api/policies_api.md

 ### Responses

 * `201 Created` - The policy was saved.
-* `400 Bad Request` - The policy name is missing or the policy is invalid.
+* `400 Bad Request` - The policy name is missing or invalid, or the policy is invalid.
+A name may be up to 50 characters of letters, digits, `_` and `-`, and may not begin with `managed_`.
+* `409 Conflict` - The named policy is a managed policy and cannot be overwritten.

 Example request: